Burj Khalifa is 828 meters high and that makes it the highest building in the world

 Look at the photo and I hope you appreciate the joke

-But far from everything in Dubai is an economical fiasco.
+an economical fiasco.
 There is the luxury hotel Burj Al Arab

 for instance.
 It is shaped like a sail and is regularly visited by the rich and famous.
 There is even a hefty price tag on going inside the hotel for a look so I didn't bother doing that.